mukhortov/HESH-WordPress-Plugin/readme.txt

 == Description ==

-Add syntax highlighting in the WordPress Post/Page HTML text editor and Theme/Plugin editors using Codemirror.js
+Add syntax highlighting in the WordPress Post & Page HTML text editor and the Theme & Plugin editors using Codemirror.js

 = Features =